 Hunt Valve Company was founded 1919 to manufacture severe service valves for the U.S. steel industry.
 With the end of World War I and the advent of assembly line manufacturing, America’s heavy industrial revolution was in full swing.
 During this time, Hunt Valve quickly became known as a supplier of reliable, heavy-duty valves in a variety of growing U.S. industries.

-During the economic boom following World War II, Hunt’s well-known reliability was established.
-While numerous American engineering firms were exporting heavy industrial machinery around the world, Hunt valves were the product of choice on many of these machines because product reliability was critical in these distant, isolated locations.
+During the economic boom following World War II, Hunt Valve’s well-known reliability was established.
+While numerous American engineering firms were exporting heavy industrial machinery around the world, Hunt Valve’s valves were the product of choice on many of these machines because product reliability was critical in these distant, isolated locations.

-What about today?
-Hunt Valve’s innovative engineering solutions can be found in applications on all six industrialized continents.
-The company specializes in severe-duty valves and complementary engineered components and system solutions for applications that include primary metals, energy, process and U.S. Navy nuclear-powered vessels, including all submarines and carriers in operation as well as the Virginia Class, Ford Class and soon-to-be-in-production Ohio Replacement.
+Today’s Hunt Valve produces innovative engineering solutions that can be found in applications on all six industrialized continents.
+The company specializes in severe-duty valves and complementary engineered components and system solutions for applications that include primary metals, energy, process and U.S. Navy nuclear-powered vessels, including all submarines and carriers in operation as well as the Virginia Class, Ford Class and soon-to-be-in-production Columbia Class.